understanding-the-connected-home/book/negotiating.md

 Good friend and excellent systems thinker/designer Louisa Heinrich articulated this perfectly with an example of different appliances fighting over the blinds being open or closed based on their respective goals: The coffee machine wants them closed so the milk keeps longer, dishwasher wants them open to grab some solar power, the Nest wants them closed to keep the temperature low, the plants want them open...

 Who moderates these conflicts?
-What happens when you - the master - are not at home?[^2]
+What happens when you—the master—are not at home?[^2]

-The underlying question here is, of course, if automation is really that desirable - it strikes us as a low-hanging fruit and only a small part of the potential upside, but one fraught with downside (see the [Framing The Debate post](http://www.thewavingcat.com/2015/08/07/understanding-the-connected-home-framing-the-debate/) from this very series for more).
+The underlying question here is, of course, if automation is really that desirable—it strikes us as a low-hanging fruit and only a small part of the potential upside, but one fraught with downside (see the [Framing The Debate post](http://www.thewavingcat.com/2015/08/07/understanding-the-connected-home-framing-the-debate/) from this very series for more).

 Groundbreaking researcher and interface researcher Douglas Englebart framed it right (thanks to [Scott Jenson](http://jenson.org/) for the pointer!) in the motto: